 Star Trek makes a triumphant return with a gorgeously gleaming prequel.
 Chris Pine and Zachary Quinto are perfectly cast as the young space adventurers Kirk and Spock, true to their forebears while making the parts their own.
 The film has plenty of action, a serious baddie in the shape of Eric Bana’s Nero and a great turn by Leonard Nimoy as an elderly Spock.

 - World Grand Prix Darts 7pm, Sky Sports Main Event

 If you watch just one thing on TV tonight…

-Don’t miss Life on TV tonight – some of our best-loved actors in one drama!
+Don’t miss Life on TV tonight – more drama for the residents

 Not found anything you want to watch on TV tonight?
 Check out our TV Guide.